tmtsoftware/csw-prototype/cmd/README.md

 * spray - The spray REST/HTTP interface

-HCD (Hardware Control Device) View
+HCD (Hardware Control Daemon) View
 ----------------------------------

 The command service actor receives a submit command with the config